Soumiaelhaffari25/RealTime-Machine-Monitoring/README.md

-# 🛠️ Real-Time Machine Monitoring — NASA C-MAPSS
+# 🛠️ Real-Time Machine Monitoring

 End-to-end **machine monitoring** pipeline for a fleet of aircraft engines, based on the **NASA C-MAPSS** dataset (Turbofan Engine Degradation Simulation).
 The system ingests sensor data in real time, predicts each engine's **Remaining Useful Life (RUL)**, detects anomalous behavior, and surfaces everything through dashboards and alerts.